 When it comes to fraudulent activity, criminals will usually attempt to convince you to act quickly to avoid missing big profits or high returns.

 Not all services providers are fraudulent.
-One thing that is true of every scam however is that the victim is required to provide money up front, often before receiving any real details of the service or returns or identifying information of the person or company to which these funds are being sent.
+One thing that is true of every scam however is that the victim is required to provide money up front, often before receiving any real details of the service or returns or identifying information of the person or company to which the money is being sent.

 Because Bitcoin is a rather new technology and many users are not familiar with all its technical intricacies, scam artists will try to convince you that unbelievably large returns on investment are possible in a very short period.
 Although Bitcoin and other cryptocurrencies are highly volatile and speculation can result in extraordinarily big gains (and losses), sending your Bitcoin to an anonymous third party who claims to have discovered a "loophole in faucets" or a "small but significantly exploitable security flaw" is never advised.

 If it sounds too good to be true, it probably is.